 A high Instagram follower count builds brand credibility, but it doesn’t necessarily say that much about the health of your client’s marketing campaigns and Instagram strategy.

-On the other hand, Follower Growth Rate gives you a good idea of whether your client’s business is expanding its reach and catching new people’s attention.
+Follower Growth Rate gives you a good idea of whether your client’s business is expanding its reach and catching new people’s attention.

 In other words, when evaluating follower performance, the way follower count changes is often more important than the actual number of Instagram followers.
-For instance, suppose you get 50 new followers in a month.
+For example, suppose you get 50 new followers in a month.
 If your client started out with 500 followers, that’s a 10% growth rate–which is excellent.
 However, if you started out with 5000 followers and got 50 new followers that month, follower growth rate would be only 1%.
 This Instagram metric indicates that your marketing efforts are stagnating, and it may be time to try a new strategy.

-3. Instagram Story Engagement
+4. Instagram Story Engagement

 Tracking an Instagram story’s engagement is as simple as swiping up!